codefoster/iot-workshop/README.md

 I recommend learning how to access your pi directly over a network connection and a command line, though.

+To connect without a monitor, you take advantage of the fact that Raspbian comes with mDNS enabled.
+That means that your device is broadcasting its presence from the very first boot.
+To see it, you need mDNS software.
+If you're on a Mac, Bonjour is built in.
+If you're on Windows, I've found a quick install of [Bonjour Print Services](https://support.apple.com/kb/dl999) to be the easiest way.
+If you're on Linux, you can use [Avahi](https://en.wikipedia.org/wiki/Avahi_%28software%29), but I haven't done that before.

-To connect without a monitor, just plug your device into your host machine using an ethernet cable, and then (making sure you have Bonjour for Windows installed) just ping your device using `ping <device name>.local`.
-When you pull a pi out of its box, its name is `raspberrypi`.
+After you're host machine is mDNS enabled, just plug your device into your host machine using an ethernet cable, and then just ping your device using `ping <device name>.local`.
+When you pull a pi out of its box, its name is `raspberrypi`, so you would do `ping raspberrypi.local`.
+That's going to give you the IP address of the device.
+If it's a IPv6 address, you can request a v4 address using `ping raspberrypi.local -4`.

+You can either use the newly discovered IP address to connect to your device, or you can continue using its mDNS name.

+### Connecting using SSH
+The first thing to do is connect remotely to your device, and SSH is the tool for the job.

+You need to have ssh available on your command line.
+You can simply type `ssh` and then hit enter to see if you do.
+If you don't, you can use one of these strategies for getting it...

+1. **Add the `/usr/bin` folder from your Git installation to your path.** This is the simplest method.
+Simply go to your machine's environment variables, edit the path, and add the folder.
+Mine is at `c:\Program Files\Git\usr\bin`.
+Once you do this (and restart your terminal), you'll have `ssh` and a bunch of other utilities at your fingertips.

+1. **Install [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) (Windows).** The PuTTY application includes both a visual tool and a command line tool for remoting via SSH.

+Once you have `ssh` installed, remoting to your device is as simply as `ssh pi@raspberrypi.local`.

 ### Configuring WiFi Networks
 When you first set up a device, it doesn't know what your wireless networks are called or what your passwords are.
 You have to configure that.
 Once you do, you don't need to rely on the ethernet cable any more.
 Here's how to configure the networks...

 1. Initiate a remote connection to the device using...
     ```
-    ssh pi@raspberrypi@local
+    ssh pi@raspberrypi.local
     ```
 2. When prompted for the password use `raspberry`
 3. Edit the wireless config file using...
     ```
-    sudo nano /etc/wpa_supplicant/wpa_supplicant.config
+    sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
     ```
 4. Add one to many networks to the bottom of the file using the format...
     ```